-- Research Paper Project or Service-Learning Project
+- Research Project

 - Quantitative Analysis Assignment

 - Problem-Solving Assignment

 It is critical that you review the information I have provided for each of these assignments in the course website.
 While the assignments are not particularly complicated, they are certainly complex, requiring planning and time management to complete them by their due dates.